Accessing the entire talent pool makes good business sense

 Stacey, Director, Goddess Cleaning Group

-of employees with disability are as productive or more productive than other workers (JobAccess)
+of employees living with disability are as productive or more productive than other workers (JobAccess)

-of employees with disability have average or superior attendance than other workers (JobAccess)
+of employees living with disability have average or superior attendance than other workers (JobAccess)

-of employees with disability have average or superior safety records than other workers (JobAccess)
+of employees living with disability have average or superior safety records than other workers (JobAccess)

 What are the benefits?

-It makes good business sense to employ people with disability.
+It makes good business sense to employ people living with disability.
 Evidence from JobAccess has shown:

-- 90 per cent of employees with disability are as productive or more productive than other workers
+- 90 percent of employees living with disability are as productive or more productive than other workers

-- 98 per cent of employees with disability have average or superior safety records than other workers
+- 98 percent of employees living with disability have average or superior safety records than other workers

-- 86 per cent of employees with disability have average or superior attendance than other workers
+- 86 percent of employees living with disability have average or superior attendance than other workers

 Our disability employment specialists can advise on diversity programs and training that create more inclusive workplaces.
-These programs focus on increasing awareness of behaviours that stem from unconscious assumptions about people, and centre on individuals, teams and the whole organisation.
+These programs focus on increasing awareness of behaviours that stem from unconscious assumptions about people living with disability, and centre on individuals, teams and the whole organisation.